wael-fadlallah/waelfadlallah.com/content/posts/make-multi-language-react-application.md

 ## Overview

-Being a middle eastern software engineer I'm most of my projects is multi language and making multi language web application can somtimes become challenging, especially when working with RTL languages like arabic and its not just about the translations and adjusting the direction we need to architecture the whole project in meanful way to make things easier
+Being a software engineer in the middle east most of my projects is multi language and making multi language web application can somtimes become challenging, especially when working with a right to left languages like arabic and its not just about the translations and adjusting the direction we need to architecture the whole project in meanful way to make things easier

 ## About the example app